NSCA CPT Study Guide

 Diet records: This log is filled out for three days every time they eat.

-The diet record is the most valid of the three options since it has you record it as you go, and not recalling information or answering questions.
+The diet record is the most valid of the three options since it has you record it as you go and not recall information or answer questions.

 Evaluating the Diet